jfmoy/jfmoy.github.io/content/blog/koa-typing.md

 export interface KoaResponseContext<ResponseBody> extends KoaContext<any, ResponseBody> {}
 ```

+Having typed bodies should not prevent you from runtime checking the request bodies to ensure that you were provided with a valid input.
+If you are composing middlewares, you probably runtime check up the chain, and having typed bodies downstream where you know the input has been validated prevents you from duplicating the checks.

+For assembling responses, having type safety at the compiler level should prove enough.

 I am actually surprised that those are not the original type definitions in `@types/koa` and `@types/koa-body` but I am sure they had their reasons.

 ## Examples